 “None,” sighed Yané, “Yet.
 I don’t know that anyone won’t perish on the stairs.”

 Rorierre greeted her at the bottom of the stairs with, “How long do you think we can stay here safely?”
-He actually didn’t sound hostile at all; the trip with the two large groups had worn them all past arguing with each other.
+No more hostility from him now.
+The trip with the two large groups had worn them all past arguing with each other, and maybe even bonded them together a little.

 “At least overnight,” she replied.
 “I think we all need the rest.”

 There were vendors in two of the storage facilities’ connecting passages, selling tiny snacks.
-Yané and two of the survivors who had had some hotwiring knowledge managed to get them to concede their entire contents, which they divided between everyone as best they could.
+Yané and two of the survivors who had had some hotwiring knowledge managed to get them to concede their entire contents, which gave everyone a little bit to eat.
 “Those’ll set off an alarm somewhere, probably,” she told Saché as they munched on pieces of hollis, Saché letting her tongue linger over the chocolaty taste.
 “Unless the line’s jammed, which is actually pretty likely.
-Hopefully if the Federation does hear it they won’t be able to figure out what it means.”
+Hopefully if the Federation does notice it they won’t be able to figure out what it means.”

 “We’ll still have to leave very early in the morning,” Saché noted.
 “And before that we have to see if there’s anything else useful in the corners and closets down here.”